matclab/automattermostatus/README.md

     -s, --status <status>...
             Status configuration triplets (:: separated)

-            Each triplet shall have the format: "wifi_substring::emoji_name::status_text"
+            Each triplet shall have the format: "wifi_substring::emoji_name::status_text".
+If `wifi_substring` is empty, the ssociated status will be used for off time.
 ```
 ## Configuration
 *Automattermostatus* get configuration from both a config file and a command